And42/KeyboardRemapper/README.md

 # Any other cool features?

 Not so many actually but just to mention:
-* Two available themes: Light and Dark; you can choose the needed one from the dropdown list in the right botton corner
+* Two available themes: Light and Dark; you can choose the needed one from the dropdown list in the right bottom corner
 * Export and import mappings to/from a json file (you can change it in any text editor of your choice)

 # Restrictions?